end2endzone/end2endzone-hugo/content/blog/2016-10-27-diy-lost-plane-alarm-finder-and-10-watts-led-visual-aids-for-easy-orientation.md

 Arduino Nano v3

-What is different about this project is that it includes an [arduino nano v3](http://www.arduino.cc/en/Main/ArduinoBoardNano),&nbsp;which is a microcontroller.
+What is different about this project is that it includes an [arduino nano v3](http://www.arduino.cc/en/Main/ArduinoBoardNano), which is a microcontroller.
 The arduino act as the brain between the pilot and the on-board devices.
 It allows control of both the LED and the piezo buzzer by reading the quadcopter's receiver signal and forwarding the pilot commands to each device.

 This configuration offers much more possibilities.
 The most obvious is that each device is controlled by the microcontroller instead of a direct channel.
 This allows advanced logic to be used to implement more features.

-As an example, I don't want the LED always turned ON and certainly don't need to have the alarm buzzing during the flight when everything is going well.&nbsp;So I had to come up with a way to control both devices with the transmitter.
+As an example, I don't want the LED always turned ON and certainly don't need to have the alarm buzzing during the flight when everything is going well.
+So I had to come up with a way to control both devices with the transmitter.

 The big innovation about this project is that **both devices** are controlled by the quadcopter transmitter using only a **single** channel.

-As bonus points, with the help of the arduino, the piezo buzzer can be used as a &quot;cellphone ringtone player&quot; to ring the geekiest melodies...
+As bonus points, with the help of the arduino, the piezo buzzer can be used as a "cellphone ringtone player" to ring the geekiest melodies...

 # Project data

 ## Components and Supplies

-All the hardware components required for this project are available &nbsp;for purchase on eBay.
+All the hardware components required for this project are available  for purchase on eBay.

 {{< pleasenote >}}
   Note that this project assumes that the arduino will be connected to a Remote Controlled (RC) 6-channels Receiver.
 This part for the project is then not listed as a 'required' component.